microsoft/LightGBM/docs/Parameters.md

 # Parameters

-This is a page contains all parameters in LightGBM.
+This is a page contains all parameters in LightGBM command line program.

 ***List of other Helpful Links***
 * [Python API Reference](./Python-API.md)